rbur004/mysky/README.md

 # mysky

 After a network scan, I found my mySky box has a number of ports open.
 One showed up in a uPnP scan too, so I followed the links in the uPnP output, and got a long list of SOAP XML commands that the sky box said it would respond to.
-These turn out to be standard AVTransport commands.
+These turn out to be standard AVTransport commands (google AVTransport Service Template).

 Many of the commands don't seem to work, giving an HTML 500 error (server error).
 I might not be calling them correctly.
 I did get the fallowing to work:

+* getTranportationActions shows only these are valid Play,Stop,Pause, with speeds =-30,-12,-6,-2,1/2,2,6,12,30
-* SetAVTransportURI (Go to a channel (trying to play recorded content gives an HTML 500 error))
+* SetAVTransportURI (Goes to a channel, but trying to play recorded content gives an HTML 500 error)
-* Speed (play, fast forward, rewind)
+* play | rewind | ff (all just calling Play, with a speed)
-* Pause
+* pause
-* Stop (Stops playing recorded programmes)
+* stop (Stops playing recorded programmes)
 * getMediaInfo (Useful to build a list of channel codes)
+* getTransportInfo (Current state and speed)

 The rest either aren't that useful, or fail.
 Lots of goodies in there, if I could figure out how to make them work.